Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "domain","string","If a link post, the domain of the link.
 If a text post, it is the name of the subreddit prefixed with `self.`, e.g., `self.IAmA`."
    "allow_live_comments","boolean",""
-   "selftext_html","string?","The HTML of the post.
-This will be null if it is a link post."
    "likes","boolean?","`null` if no user context.

    If user context: `null` if not voted on, `true` if upvoted, `false` if downvoted."